Causality-Driven Slow-Down and Speed-Up of Diffusion in Non-Markovian Temporal Networks: Supplementary Information

-This supplementary material contains illustrative examples, technical details about the derivation of the slow-down factor $\mathcal{S}^*$ as well as details about a model for non-Markovian temporal networks that can be parameterized to produce temporal networks that slow-down or speed-up diffusion.
-We further include a spectral analysis of second-order aggregate networks that substantiate our interpretation that temporal correlations can mitigate the decelerating effect of communities on diffusion dynamics.
+This supplementary information contains technical details about the derivation of the slow-down factor $\mathcal{S}^*$ as well as details about a model for non-Markovian temporal networks that can be parameterised to produce temporal networks that slow-down or speed-up diffusion.